-With an emphasis on the development of skills needed for the performance of a flying trapeze act, including advanced tricks and flying without safety lines, this class in an accelerated course for motivated students who are physically prepared for rigorous intensive training.
+In this class the emphasis is on developing the skills needed for flying trapeze performance.
+Students concentrate on advanced tricks, act development, and flying without safety lines.
+This class is an accelerated course for motivated students who are physically prepared for rigorous

 Prerequisite: Able to leave the board unassisted

 In this class, students of all levels work at their own pace to develop the skills and vocabulary required for flying trapeze.